 Transportation Improvement Program

-This session included information on the regional and collaborative Transportation Improvement Program (TIP) process that is managed by the Capital District Transportation Committee and used to distribute roughly 100 million dollars annually.
+This session included information on the regional and collaborative Transportation Improvement Program (TIP) process that is managed by the Capital District Transportation Committee and used to distribute roughly $100 million annually.